 Home improvement loans are a type of personal loan or secured loan used to fund home renovation projects.
 You can use these loans to cover expenses for remodeling, repairing, or upgrading your home.
+These loans are available as personal loans, home equity loans, and government-backed loans.

-But all is not lost.
-You still have options, and lenders who specialize in bad credit loans may be willing to work with you.
+But still there are lenders who specialize in bad credit loans and may be willing to work with you.
+Lets explore some of home improvement loan options for Bad Credit

 Get a $10,000 grant for home improvement!